g5l/everest-test/README.md

 `generators/`

-Houses generator files used to automate the creation of components.
-This project uses Plop for code generation, which helps maintain consistency in component structure and boilerplate code.
+Generator files used to automate the creation of components.
+This project uses Plop for code generation.

 `src/`